igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 the Exempt Stream Bytes value to the corresponding values of Maximum Stream Data, Minimum Stream Offset, and Exempt Stream Bytes fields.

-If the current send offset becomes smaller than the minimum retransmittable offset for a stream, the current send offset is advanced to the minimum retransmittable offset.
+If the minimum retransmittable offset becomes larger than the current send offset for a stream, the current send offset is advanced to the minimum retransmittable offset.